 All-Star teams will be formed in accordance with USA Softball rules, similar to how member leagues have formed their own All-Star teams.
 Tryouts are typically conducted on the last weekend of April.
 We will form as many viable summer teams as we have players, coaches, catchers, and pitchers for.

 Are There Quakes Teams Beyond 14U?

 Yes.
-One of the founding leagues, LGCS, has long offered A Ball Magic teams at 16U and 18U, so those levels of play (for summer and fall) are now part of the Quakes program.
 This is yet another benefit offered by being part of the Quakes program that most individual leagues have not had the ability to offer.
-For more information about 16U and 18U teams, take a look at our Inferno program.
+We regularly have teams participating at the 16U and 18U levels.